zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** ResetCustomPasswordResetMessageTextToDefault([ResetCustomPasswordResetMessageTextToDefaultRequest](#resetcustompasswordresetmessagetexttodefaultrequest))
 [ResetCustomPasswordResetMessageTextToDefaultResponse](#resetcustompasswordresetmessagetexttodefaultresponse)

-Removes the custom password reset message text of the organisation The default text of the IAM will trigger after
+Removes the custom password reset message text of the system The default text from the translation file will trigger after